ibm-cloud-docs/assistant/getting-started.md

 You built a simple dialog to recognize and respond to both greeting and ending inputs.
 Let's see how well it works.

 1. Click the ![Try it](images/ask_watson.png) icon to open the "Try it out" pane.
 There's that reassuring welcome message.
 1. At the bottom of the pane, type `Hello` and press Enter.
-The output indicates that the #hello intent was recognized, and the appropriate response (`Good day to you.`) appears.
+The output indicates that the `#General_Greetings` intent was recognized, and the appropriate response (`Good day to you.`) is displayed.
 1. Try the following input:
     - `bye`
     - `howdy`